The Mechanical Sky

 This research project looks at the sky as a new kind of landscape that is politically and technologically mediated by a totalizing, global view – one that is now essential to our life on Earth.
 It aims to help understand the historical moment we are living in, and simultaneously explores what photography has become, and what it may become.

-Prior to photography, Donald Weber (1973, CA) was educated at the Ontario College of Art and Design University and worked as an architect with Rem Koolhaas in Rotterdam, The Netherlands.
+Prior to photography, Donald Weber (1973, CA) was originally educated as an architect and worked with Rem Koolhaas in Rotterdam, The Netherlands.

-His diverse photography projects have been exhibited as installations, exhibitions and screenings worldwide including the United Nations, Museum of the Army at Les Invalides in Paris, the United States Holocaust Memorial Museum, the Art Gallery of Ontario and the Royal Ontario Museum.
-Weber serves on the photography faculty at the Royal Academy of Art, The Hague.
+He has been recognized with a Guggenheim Fellowship, the Lange-Taylor Prize, the Duke and Duchess of York Prize, and shortlisted for the Scotiabank Photography Prize, amongst other citations.
+His diverse photography projects have been exhibited as installations, exhibitions, and screenings at festivals and galleries worldwide including the United Nations, Museum of the Army at Les Invalides in Paris, the United States Holocaust Memorial Museum, the Art Gallery of Ontario, and the Royal Ontario Museum.